UCLALibrary/docker-cantaloupe/README.md

       -e "CANTALOUPE_S3SOURCE_ENDPOINT=s3.amazonaws.com" \
       -e "CANTALOUPE_LOG_APPLICATION_FILEAPPENDER_ENABLED=true" \
       -e "CANTALOUPE_LOG_APPLICATION_FILEAPPENDER_PATHNAME=/var/log/cantaloupe/cantaloupe.log" \
-      --name melon -v /path/to/your/images:/imageroot cantaloupe:4.1.6-1 &nbsp; # or latest version
+      --name melon -v /path/to/your/images:/imageroot cantaloupe:4.1.6-1  # or latest version

 There are, of course, other ways to run Docker without having to supply all these environmental variables on the command line.
 One might want to use a Docker Compose file, Terraform configs, or Kubernetes.

 ### Using Kakadu for JPEG-2000 support

-This build will also allow you to install the Kakadu JPEG-2000 library inside the newly built Cantaloupe image.
+This project also enables you to build a new Cantaloupe image with the Kakadu JPEG 2000 libraries.
 This requires that you have a license to use Kakadu, and that you have the Kakadu source code accessible from a different Git repository (this should be private since the code is proprietary).
-This repository must have the versioned directory name, that Kakadu Software Pty Ltd distributes to licensees, at its root (e.g., something like: `v7_A_7-01642E`).
+This additional repository must have the versioned directory name, that Kakadu Software Pty Ltd distributes to licensees, at its root (e.g., something like: `v7_A_7-01642E`).

-To run a build that includes Kakadu, supply two additional build parameters: the repository and the version number; this will looks something like:
+To build an image that includes Kakadu, supply two additional build parameters: the repository and the version number; this should look something like:

     mvn verify -Dkakadu.git.repo=scm:git:git@github.com:uclalibrary/kakadu.git -Dkakadu.version=v7_A_7-01642E

-Once you've done this, you'll see the following warning:
+Once you've done this, you'll get the following warning:

     warning: adding embedded git repository: src/main/docker/kakadu
     hint: You've added another git repository inside your current repository.